hemasaivelagalet/Renix/README.md

     Start the Gradio interface:

-    -python gradio_interface.py
+    python gradio_interface.py

-    -A local web interface will open, where you can interact with the chatbot directly.
+    A local web interface will open, where you can interact with the chatbot directly.

 Example Queries